tasera-ry/tss/README.md

 Staging environment is updated along latest docker image from `master` branch.
 Updates are handled by [watchtower](https://github.com/containrrr/watchtower).

-Productioin environment update is done manually.
+Production environment update is done manually.

 ---

 ### Without Docker Compose (Development)

 ### First steps

 1. Install project dependencies

    - https://nodejs.org/ (tested using the `LTS 20` release)
    - https://www.postgresql.org/

      Easiest way to set up a PSQL database is using docker:

      ```sh
      docker run --env POSTGRES_PASSWORD=some_password -d -p 5432:5432 postgres:14
      ```

 2. Clone this repository
    - `git clone https://github.com/tasera-ry/tss.git`
 3. Install project packages
    - `cd back && npm install && cd ../front && npm install && cd ..`

 ### Starting up the app using an .env file

 1. Create a `.env` file into the `back/` directory (an .env.example file is included in the folder, which can be copied and renamed).
 2. Write the runtime variables into the `.env` file.
 3. When using `.env` file you can run the commands without the environment variables,